Theosarp/alx-higher_level_programming/0x00-python-hello_world/README.md

-This contains my first programme in python-hello world
+This directory contains my first programme in python-hello world